cdl-geneseo/geneseo-dictionary/G/Giovannas.md

 # Giovanna’s

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Giovanna’s

 Created by  Unknown User (mrp13) on Apr 13, 2015

 Giovanna’s – n. a pizzeria and Italian restaurant located in Geneseo, NY.
 While students will typically attend *Mia’s* for food after parties, students will attend Giovanna’s for sober dinners out, likely because a car or bus is required to get there.“Let’s go to Giovanna’s this Friday.
 I’m really in the mood for a calzone”As of 2015, 75% of students surveyed know this word.
 58% believe it is of local origins.(Powell, G-L, 2015)